 I’m really confused by the Dr. Bader product!
 I know you’re not supposed to use anything under it but I love using P50 and SK-II!

-If you’re using P50 I would say to use something else (maybe the Weleda?) just so that you don’t waste the Dr. Bader since it’s so expensive.
+If you’re using P50 I would say to use something else (maybe the Weleda?
+The Sobel Skin?) just so that you don’t waste the Dr. Bader since it’s so expensive.
 Kind of like the nights I do retinol.
 Since it’s so active, I count P50 more as a peel than a toner.
 Everyone will have a different view here!

 I’m very intrigued by the Augustinus Bader cream but I’m a pretty loyal La Mer user.
 I know from your posts that you’ve used both.
 Can you weigh in on the differences?